Solo Trans

-Solo Trans is a concert film by Neil Young, released in 1984.
+Solo Trans is a concert film by Neil Young, directed by Hal Ashby and released in 1984.
 It was recorded at the Hara Arena in Dayton, Ohio on September 18, 1983, during Young's Solo Trans tour.
-Originally released on only LaserDisc, the film has since gone out of print.

-Neil Young released the film exclusively on his on-line archive, Neil Young Archives on November 16, 2019.
+Originally released on only LaserDisc, the film went out of print until 2024, when it was included on Blu-ray in Neil Young Archives Volume III: 1976–1987.
+The film also saw a release on Neil Young's online archive on November 16, 2019.